10 Best Herbal Creams For Cold Sore

 aloe barbadensis cream

-Aloe barbadensis, commonly known as aloe vera, is often used in herbal creams for the treatment of cold sores due to its soothing and healing properties.
+Aloe barbadensis, commonly known as aloe vera, is often used in herbal creams for treating cold sores due to its soothing and healing properties.

 lavandula angustifolia cream

-Lavandula angustifolia, commonly known as English lavender, is often incorporated into herbal creams designed to alleviate symptoms of cold sores caused by the herpes simplex virus.
+Lavandula angustifolia, commonly known as English lavender, is often incorporated into herbal creams for cold sores due to its soothing and antiviral properties.

 7. Echinacea purpurea